 The North Coast Resource Partnership is an innovative, stakeholder-driven collaboration among local government, Tribes, watershed groups, and interested partners in the North Coast region of California.
 The North Coast comprises seven counties, Tribal lands, major watersheds, and a planning area of 19,390 square miles-representing 12% of California's landscape.
 The NCRP integrates long term planning and high quality project implementation in an adaptive management framework-fostering coordination and communication among the Region's diverse stakeholders.

-The quarterly North Coast Resource Partnership Meeting was held on October 16 at the River Lodge Conference Center in Fortuna.
+The quarterly North Coast Resource Partnership Meeting was held on January 15 at the Ukiah Valley Conference Center.
+Meeting maerials and presentations can be found here.

 On November 4, the Department of Water Resources announced their Final Funding Awards including full funding for the $8.7 M North Coast Resource Partnership 2014 IRWM Drought Project Grant.
 The grant will fund 11 high priority drought-response North Coast implementation projects and leverages a 33% funding match for a total project cost of $14,140,036.